Vivify-Ideas/laravel-acl/README.md

 After runing `artisan acl:install` command, you will get a new config file in `app/config/packages/vivify-ideas/acl/config.php`.

-There you will notice several different sections.
+There you will notice several different settings.

 ### Provider